 Jeremiah, the prophet

 Jeremiah tells more about himself than any other prophet.
 We hear many expressions of his emotions.
 The prophet’s heart is full of pain and sorrow because he loves the people and at the same time has a deep sense of the relationship in which the people stand to the LORD, Yahweh.
 This causes a constant inner struggle.
 On the one hand he sees the value the people have to the LORD and on the other hand he is compelled by a holy jealousy for the glory and rights of God.

 In much of his service, he reminds us of the Lord Jesus more than any other prophet.
-Jeremiah is like Him in many ways.
-He was rejected, just like the Lord Jesus.
-The Lord Jesus wept over Jerusalem; so did Jeremiah.
+Jeremiah resembles Him in many ways.
+He is rejected, just like the Lord Jesus.
+The Lord Jesus wept over Jerusalem, so did Jeremiah.
 Jeremiah is the lone prophet, as is the Lord Jesus.
 He is imprisoned without cause and condemned without guilt, as is the Lord Jesus.

 However, the similarities are also partial, for the Lord Jesus is perfect in everything and Jeremiah is not.
 Above all, the Lord Jesus gave His life as a ransom for many, which cannot possibly be said of Jeremiah.